 can influence the efficiency and readability of the generated code.
 See Control Data Types of Initial Condition Structure Fields.

-A full initial condition structure provides an initial value for every element of a bus signal.
+A full initial condition structure provides an initial value for every element of a bus.
 The initial condition structure mirrors the bus hierarchy and reflects the attributes of the bus elements.

 Specifying full structures during code generation offers these advantages: